 If there is a country whose culture is starkly contrasted by its international image, it has to be Pakistan.
-Pakistanis all over the world often face the dilemma of explaining what their culture really entails, thanks to years of news media exaggeration and agenda setting.
-Beyond democratic and economic disappointment, dwells a world of Pakistani civil society that works resiliently against all odds to keep what matters the most intact: its vibrant culture.
-Let’s try to get to know Pakistan a little better:
+Pakistanis all over the world often face the dilemma of explaining what their culture really entails, thanks to years of news-media exaggeration and agenda setting.
+Beyond democratic and economic disappointment dwells a world of Pakistani civil society that works resiliently against all odds to keep what matters most intact: the country’s vibrant culture.
+Let’s try to get to know Pakistan a little better.

 Pakistani culture is very diverse

 Thanks to its historical, geographical and ethnic diversity, Pakistan’s culture is a melting pot of Indian, Persian, Afghan, Central Asian, South Asian and Western Asian influences.
 There are over 15 major ethnic groups in Pakistan, which differ in physical features, historical bloodlines, customs, dress, food and music.
-Some of these include Punjabis, Sindhis, Baloch, Pashtuns, Kashmiris, Hazaras, Makranis and Baltis, coming from regions as close to home like the Indus Valley Civilization or as far as Africa or Tibet.
-Other than ancient ethnic elements, the religious influence of Islam has also strongly shaped Pakistani culture since it first came to the region in 700 AD.
+Some of these include Punjabis, Sindhis, Baloch, Pashtuns, Kashmiris, Hazaras, Makranis and Baltis, coming from regions as close to home as the Indus Valley or as far as Africa or Tibet.
+Other than ancient ethnic elements, the religious influence of Islam has also strongly shaped Pakistani culture since it first came to the region in AD 700.

 Many different languages are spoken in Pakistan

 The official number of languages actively spoken in Pakistan is between 73 and 76.
-This means that within hours of difference between the country’s districts, there are languages that other groups in different regions do not speak.
-The most popular of languages, however, belongs to the largest ethnic groups with their own modern and ancient literature like stories, philosophy, poetry, academia and religious and spiritual scripts.
+This means that within hours as you travel between the country’s districts, there are languages that other groups in different regions do not speak.
+The most popular languages, however, belong to the largest ethnic groups with their own modern and ancient literature.
 Most languages in Pakistan belong to the Indo-Iranian language group, including Urdu, the national language.